disinformationalist/push_swap/README.md

 For this method, the key is to leave behind the largest cyclic sorted set in A, so we save the cost of moving nodes to and back from B. When I first wrote this program I hadn't heard of this, but later I found out that this is refferred to as **Longest Increasing Subsequence** or **L.I.S.** What does this look like?
-Here we see the largest sequence marked in bold in the below example with a starting stack of size 8.
+Here we see the largest sequence marked in bold(and with a '1' in the leave column) in the below example with a starting stack of size 8.

 | Unsorted | Leave  |  Stack A post removal|  Stack B post removal|
 |----------|--------|----------------------|----------------------|